BEDFORD

 Playne, of 9, Stanley St., Bedford.
 Enlisted August, 1914.
 Embarked

 for France with the 1st Canadian Division.
-Commemorated on ARRAS
+No known grave.
+Commemorated

 Reginald